Is ADHD or Lyme Disease? When Symptoms Appear Suddenly in Children

 The Diagnostic Challenge

-Testing has limitations, particularly early in infection.
-Clinical judgment—integrating timing, symptoms, and exposure history—becomes essential.
+Testing also has limitations, particularly early in infection.
+Clinical judgment—integrating timing, symptoms, exposure history, and physical findings—becomes essential.

 When cognitive symptoms follow outdoor exposure or summer activity, Lyme disease should be considered even if initial testing is negative.